mak3r/i2c-arduino-slave/README.md

 This project uses an in memory array as the I2C registers.
 The in-memory array solution is obviously volatile and unsustainable across device restarts.
 To mitigate this, it is possible to write the contents of the in-memory array to the device EEPROM.
 Of course EEPROM on Arduino devices is said to have a lifetime of about 100K writes so it is not ideal as the permanent read/write registers for many applications.
 The following section detailing the *I2C Slave Configuration Registers* provides capabilities to change the mode to use EEPROM storage as the default, or to read from EEPROM if one were to preset the instructions necessary for a variety of applications.
 Please read that section for more details and look a the examples section for some ideas about how it might be used in practice.

 ## I2C Slave Configuration Registers
+* Registers 0x00, 0x01 and 0x02 are reserved for device management
+* Registers 0x03 - 0xFF are available for program control

 ```
  0x00 - EEPROM Control Register
     - Controls the reading and writing to EEPROM via I2C